Tutel: Adaptive Mixture-of-Experts at Scale: Adaptive MoE with

 \tutel{}, a full-stack MoE system, supports a complete MoE layer with adaptive optimizations.
-Because all optimizations are transparent to DNN model developers, \tutel{} would not change the interface of DL frameworks and it can easily be integrated with other frameworks. \cref{fig:interface} shows a sample code using \tutel{}'s Python interface.
+As all optimizations are transparent to DNN model developers, \tutel{} would not change the interface of DL frameworks and it can easily be integrated with other frameworks.
+In the following subsections, we describe how \tutel{} tackles the aforementioned problems in detail.